angkj1995/BT5153_Group01_2024/README.md

 - test (1,283 rows)

 ## Code Directory
+4 code files are available in the `code01` directory
 - **LIAR_CV_TFIDF_v3.ipynb**: Provides visualisations and insights into the LIAR dataset's structure and content.
 Subsequently implements CountVectorizer (CV) and Term Frequency-Inverse Document Frequency (TF-IDF) vectorization techniques for fake news classification using a Logistic Regression (LR) model.
 Concludes with intrinsic feature importance of word tokens
 - **LIAR_GloVe_LR_CNN.ipynb**: Employs GloVe embeddings for word representation, Logistic Regression (LR) for classification, and a Convolutional Neural Network (CNN) model for capturing local contextual features within the data
 - **LIAR_DistilBERT.ipynb**: Fine-tunes a DistilBERT transformer for fake news classification, followed by Integrated Gradients for transformer explainability on news content itself